 Of important note, Barling is also a city of artists.
 Barling has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Barling’s character.

-Being a small city, Barling does not have a public transit system used by locals to get to and from work.
+Barling is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Barling citizens is a little higher than the average for US cities and towns: 22.55% of adults in Barling have at least a bachelor's degree.